Definition of HHT

 Liver AVMs are relatively common, but only approximately 10% cause symptoms.

 Abnormal blood vessels in the liver are relatively common.
 Most cause no symptoms, however high cardiac output resulting in possible cardiac failure has been linked to liver HHT.
-Biopsy or treatment should rarely be done and specifically, embolisation should not be done.
+Biopsy or treatment should rarely be done; specifically, embolisation should not be done.

 Document for your doctor